 In a significant effort to tackle the spread of harmful online content, Meta, Snap, and TikTok have joined forces to launch a new initiative called Thrive.
 The goal of this program is to help prevent the circulation of graphic material that promotes or encourages self-harm and suicide.
-Thrive will enable these major platforms to work together by sharing “signals” that alert each other when such content appears, ensuring a united front against its spread.
+Thrive will enable these major social media platforms to work together by sharing “signals” that alert each other when such content appears, ensuring a united front against its spread.

 What is Thrive?

-Thrive results from a with the Mental Health Coalition, an organisation committed to removing the stigma surrounding mental health discussions.
+Thrive results from a partnership with the Mental Health Coalition, an organisation committed to removing the stigma surrounding mental health discussions.
 Meta plays a leading role in providing the technical backbone of Thrive, allowing these signals to be shared securely between the participating companies.

 This new system is built on the same technology that powers Meta’s Lantern program, which is designed to combat child abuse online by allowing platforms to share cross-platform signals securely.
 Using hashed data, a unique code created from the violating content, these platforms can flag inappropriate material and warn others to take action, creating a streamlined response to prevent harmful content from spreading across multiple platforms.